surniaulula/wpsso-wc-metadata/readme.txt

 = 1.8.2-dev.1 =

-(2021/08/25) Fix to show empty and enabled product attributes under the "Additional information" tab.
+(2021/08/25) Fix to show all enabled product attributes under the "Additional information" tab, even if their values are empty.

 = 1.8.1 =